-Staff Response: The comment provides a header and key of a map that was submitted to DLCD - cited as example a in the testimony - as part of the Our Salem project.
+One of the comments provided a header and key of a map that was submitted to DLCD - cited as example a in the testimony - as part of the Our Salem project.
 The map is not the official Comprehensive Plan Map; it was provided to DLCD to show proposed changes to Comprehensive Plan Map designations on specific properties.
 The map, therefore, does not show the Willamette Greenway.
 The greenway is mapped on the official Salem Area Comprehensive Plan Map.